-When we built 20Echo we knew we were undertaking a task that people have been trying to master since the beginning of civilization.
-How can we better understand the best time to hunt and fish to capitalize from time on the water or in the field?
-In our preliminary research we started at the beginning and noticed quickly that people have been trying to pattern fish and game forever.
-Even the first fishing logs drawn in caves show Native Americans knew certain times were better for fishing and hunting than others.
-These drawings and other examples display that humans have known life is more active around dawn and dusk and when the moon is full or new for millennia.
+When we built 20Echo, we knew we were undertaking a task that people have been trying to master since the beginning of civilization.
+How can we better understand the best time to hunt and fish to capitalize on time on the water or in the field?
+In our preliminary research, we started at the beginning and noticed that people have been trying to pattern fish and game forever.
+Even the first fishing logs drawn in caves show Native Americans knew certain times were better for fishing and hunting.
+These drawings and other examples show that humans have learned that life is more active around dawn and dusk and when the moon is full or new for millennia.

 How?
-Parts of this are still a mystery but like the drawings and tables that came before; 20Echo takes patterning to a level never before possible.
+Parts of this are still a mystery, but like the drawings and tables that came before, 20Echo takes patterning to a level never before possible.
 We harness the power of every external environmental condition available and tag them to your pictures generating echoes from that exact location.
-These echoes allow you to never forget and instantly compare everything for the ultimate environmental leverage….Instinct like leverage previously reserved for ocean rhythm, oysters and tables.
+These echoes allow you never to forget and instantly compare everything for the ultimate environmental leverage…Instinct like leverage previously reserved for ocean rhythm, oysters, and tables.